Decentralized Live Migration

 From the Console

-From the left hand menu, navigate to Virtualization, click Virtual Machines, followed by the namespace vm-live-migration-source to expand it and click on the virtual machine named vm-migration-ns-ns-live.
+From the left side panel, navigate to Virtualization → Virtual Machines.
+Under All projects, select the vm-live-migration-source namespace and click on the Virtual Machine named vm-migration-ns-ns-live.

-On the Virtual machine details page, you will see the the Source VM is Running.
+On the Virtual machine details page, you will see the Source VM is Running.

 To view the Destination VM, select by the Namespace vm-live-migration-destination to expand it and click on the virtual machine named vm-migration-ns-ns-live.